-Mr. Rader-Shieber’s original engagements during the COVID-19 shortened 2019-2020 season directing a production of Shining Brow at Arizona Opera (completed), Vivaldi’s Bajazet at Portland Opera (cancelled) and a return to Curtis Institute of Music to direct their productions of Il Barbiere di Siviglia and La Clemenza di Tito.
+Mr. Rader-Shieber’s original engagements during the COVID-19 shortened 2019-2020 season include directing a production of Shining Brow at Arizona Opera (completed), Vivaldi’s Bajazet at Portland Opera (cancelled) and a return to Curtis Institute of Music to direct their productions of Il Barbiere di Siviglia and La Clemenza di Tito.
 During the summer of 2020, he will return to Des Moines Metro Opera for their production of Platée.

 Mr. Rader-Shieber’s 2016-2017 season included a debut with Pittsburgh Opera for La traviata and a return to Des Moines Metro Opera for Gluck’s Orfeo.
 Previously, he continued his association with the Curtis Insitute of Music, directing Capriccio.
 On the international stage, Mr. Rader-Shieber directed Faust with the Macau Festival, and made a return to Pinchgut Opera in Australia for their production of L’amant jaloux.